jasonfsmitty/krach/readme.md

-# AHF KRACH Calculator
+# AHF & THF KRACH Calculator

-This tool was written to reproduce the KRACH rankings as provided by the [AHF (Atlantic Hockey Federation)](https://atlantichockeyfederation.com/).
+This tool was written to reproduce the KRACH rankings as provided by the [AHF (Atlantic Hockey Federation)](https://atlantichockeyfederation.com/) and the [THF (Tier 1 Hockey Federation)](https://atlantichockeyfederation.com/).

 **[Current AHF Rankings are available here.](results/readme.md)**